LayeredStudio/quick-login/readme.txt

 5. Provider set-up page, with detailed instructions

 == Changelog ==

+= 1.2.1 - 15 May 2019 =
+* Fixed - If specified, properly set Domain for Google G Suite

 = 1.2 - 13 May 2019 =
 * Updated - LinkedIn provider to use v2 API and scope